MaCh-nE/DermAItool-Flask-Server/README.md

 # DermAItool's Flask sub-server

-This server is mainly responsible of the model deployement, and anything related to predictioon and GRAD-CAM generation.
-Its routing only accessible via HTTP requests from the SpringBoot REST API, thus the "sub" prefixe.
+This server is mainly responsible for the current models deployment, and anything related to predictions or GRAD-CAM generation.
+Its routing is only accessible via HTTP requests from the SpringBoot's dedicated REST API, thus the "sub" prefixe.